 Project Founder Kristy Hitchens

-Kristy is a newspaper journalist by trade and a Communications and Media Officer in local government.
+Kristy is a newspaper journalist by trade and a Communications and Policy professional having worked in the local government and sustainability sectors.
 She lives in the South West of Western Australia with her husband and two teenage children.
 She has a Black Belt in Kukkiwon Taekwondo and is now working her way through the coloured belt ranks of Goju Ryu Karate mixed with some cardio boxing for fitness.

 Since launching the Pink Belt Project concept in 2018, she has collaborated with experts internationally on the evidence-backed benefits of martial arts as a tool for recovery from, and prevention of violence.
 Kristy also lead national research in 2021 on the health and wellbeing outcomes on training in the traditional martial arts for Australian women.